osmanyildiz98/java-course-patika/practices/calculate_area_of_triangle/README.md

 # Triangle Area Calculation in Java

-<br><br>This Java application allows you to calculate the area of a triangle by inputting the lengths of its three sides.
+<br>This Java application allows you to calculate the area of a triangle by inputting the lengths of its three sides.
 The process involves validating the triangle’s side lengths, ensuring they form a valid triangle, and then calculating the area using **Heron’s formula**.

 ## Step 1: User Input Validation

-The first step in the application is to gather the three side lengths of the triangle.
+<br>The first step in the application is to gather the three side lengths of the triangle.
 This is done using the `getSideLength` function, which ensures that the user enters valid numerical values for each side.
 If the input is not a valid number (e.g., letters or symbols), the function will display an error message and prompt the user to enter a valid number.

 ## Step 2: Validating the Triangle

-Once the side lengths are provided, the application checks if they form a valid triangle.
+<br>Once the side lengths are provided, the application checks if they form a valid triangle.
 A triangle is valid if the sum of any two sides is greater than the third side.
 This is verified using the following mathematical inequalities:

 - \( a + b > c \)
 - \( a + c > b \)